+Last Day to Register Classes Begin Last day to add a class New Years Holiday - No Classes Last day to drop a class (remove from transcript) Administrative X Deadline Last day to withdraw from class with a grade of W (Web/Last Day of Regular Class/Final Exam Grade Deadline (9 a.m.)
+Tuesday, December 28, 2010 Tuesday, December 28, 2010 Friday, December 31, 2010 Sunday, January 3, 2011 Wednesday, January 6, 2011 Access) Sunday, January 10, 2011 Friday, January 14, 2011

+SPRING 2011 tal accordingly.

-NOTE: Deadlines for courses other than 14 weeks in length are adjusted accordingly
+NOTE: Deadlines for courses other than 14 weeks in length are adjus

-MAIN CAMPUS, OCC NORTH and EXTENSION SITES Last Day to Register Friday, January 22, 2010 Faculty On Hand Tuesday, January 19, 2010 New Student Orientation TBA Classes Begin Monday, January 25, 2010 Last day to add a class (in person) Friday, January 29, 2010 Last day to add a class (WebAccess) Sunday, January 31, 2010 Last day to drop a class (remove from transcript) - In person Friday, February 12, 2010 Last day to drop a class (remove from transcript) - WebAccess Sunday, February 14, 2010 May 2010 Degree Nominations Due Friday, February 12, 2010 Midterm Examinations Spring Recess Monday, March 15 thru Sunday, March 21 Classes Resume Monday, March 22, 2010 Administrative X Deadline Advisement for Fall 2010 & Winter 2011 begins Registration for Fall 2010 & Winter 2011 begins Last day to withdraw from a class with a grade of W (in person) Last Day of Regular Class.
-Sunday, May 09, 2010 Final Examinations Monday, May 10 thru Sunday, May 16 Grade Deadline 9 a.m.
-Friday, May 21, 2010 Last Day Faculty On Hand Commencement Saturday, May 15, 2010 First Half-Semester Main Campus Classes Classes begin Monday, January 25, 2010 Last day to add a class Wednesday, January 27, 2010 Last day to drop a class (remove from transcript) Tuesday, February 02, 2010 Administrative X Deadline Friday, February 26, 2010 Last day to withdraw from a class with a grade of W Last day of regular classes Friday, March 12, 2010 Grade Deadline 9 a.m.
+MAIN CAMPUS, OCC NORTH and EXTENSION SIT

+Faculty On Hand

+Last Day to Register

+Classes Begin

+Last day to add a class (in person)

+Last day to add a class (WebAccess)

+Last day to drop a class (remove from transcript) - in pers

+Last day to drop a class (remove from transcript) - WebA

+May 2011 Graduation Applications Due Midterm Examinations

+Spring Recess

+Classes Resume

+Administrative X Deadline

+Advisement for Fall 2011 & Winter 2012 begins

+Registration for Fall 2011 & Winter 2012 begins

+Last day to withdraw from a class with a grade of W (in p

+Last day of regular classes

+Final Examinations.

+Grade Deadline (9 a.m.)

+Last Day Faculty On Hand

+Commencement

+First Half-Semester Main Campus Classes

+Classes begin

+Last day to add a class

+Last day to drop a class (remove from transcript)

+Administrative X Deadline

+Last day to withdraw from a class with a grade of W

+Last day of regular classes

+Grade Deadhille (9 a.iii.) wednesday, March 15, 2011

-SPRING 2010 (continued)
+SPRING 2011 (continued)